Trump disclosure form: Hundreds of millions in income

 The disclosure form appeared to confirm that he had sold those stock holdings.
 It did include income from capital gains and dividends, presumably before the stock sales.

+The document makes reference to a sizable loan, between $5 million and $25 million, from UBS Real Estate Investments.
+The loan had an interest rate of 6.18%.
+Trump refinanced it with Ladder Capital at a much lower rate of 4.05%.

 The form, released by the Office of Government Ethics, reflects the president's investments, other assets, income, retirement accounts and other holdings.

-It is different from a federal tax return, which Trump has refused to make public and which would reveal much more about his business entanglements.
+It is different from a federal tax return, which Trump has refused to make public and which would reveal much more about his business and financial dealings, including foreign business ties, both direct and indirect.

 Federal law did not require Trump to file a new financial disclosure until next year, said Ken Gross, a Washington lawyer who has advised business executives and political appointees on finances and ethics.